 Dermody Properties, like many in its industry, investigated the option of going public.
 However, consistent with its philosophy, it chose to maintain its high level of customer service as an entrepreneurial, privately-held development company.

-In a rebounding economy, Dermody Properties had by this time, developed major distribution facilities on the West Coast, the Midwest and in the Mid-Atlantic, thereby being able to serve customers nationwide.
-Dermody Properties/DP Partners hit its stride of developing 3 million square feet per year.
-Contributing to its national expansion was its laser focus on customer service; one of its long-time clients, Owen Distribution Company (ODC), grew into a large national third–party logistics company.
-It expanded across the country, and of course, its landlord and partner–Dermody Properties–expanded with them.
+In a rebounding economy, Dermody Properties had by this time, developed major distribution facilities on the West Coast, in the Midwest and in the Mid-Atlantic, thereby being able to serve customers nationwide.
+Dermody Properties hit its stride of developing 3 million square feet per year.
+Contributing to its national expansion was its laser focus on customer service; one of its long-time clients, Owen Distribution Company (ODC), grew into a large, national, third–party logistics (3PL) company.
+As ODC expanded across the country, its landlord and partner–Dermody Properties–expanded with them.
 This was also true of Merck’s expansion to the Mid-Atlantic region; it was a matter of months before Dermody Properties then opened an office in the region.
 And when Sherwin-Williams entered Georgia in 1986, Dermody Properties had a team nearby to support its expansion.
 Customer service and relationships remain paramount to Dermody Properties today.

 National Expansion Continues with Lazard Frères & Co.